discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/06-js-api.md

 ### decorateCookedElement()

 `api.decorateCookedElement()` allows you to customize the rendered content of Discourse posts.
-This can be used for anything from simple formatting changes, all the way up to advanced integrated UIs like the builtin 'poll' plugin.
+This can be used for anything from simple formatting changes, all the way up to advanced integrated UIs like the built-in 'poll' plugin.

 The API should be passed a callback function which will be run for every post when it's rendered to the screen.
 The first argument to the callback will be the post's root HTML element, and the second will be a helper.